 Week 46: Stark attacks on the US “Justice” Department and FBI “in tatters”; days of blasting a San Francisco court decision; arguing the president is above the law in the Russia probe; urging the public to buy a Fox News host’s book; escalating attacks on Mueller and the “evil people” going after Trump (Dec.
 2 – Dec.
 8)

-Day 323: At a rally in Pensacola, Florida, where he stumps for GOP senate candidate Roy Moore, Trump berates the “fake news” media at length, including attacks on CNN and ABC News correspondent Brian Ross, who Trump refers to as a “fraudster.”
+Day 323: At a rally in Pensacola, Florida, where he stumps for GOP senate candidate Roy Moore, Trump berates the “fake news” media at length, including attacks on CNN and on ABC News correspondent Brian Ross, who Trump says is a “fraudster” who should be fired.
 Amid a rising wave of attacks by Fox News and other right-wing outlets against special counsel Robert Mueller’s investigation, Trump also refers obliquely in his speech to perceived enemies among a “corrupt” and “rigged” system in the nation’s capital.
 “There are powerful forces in Washington trying to sabotage our movement,” he inveighs.
 “These are bad people.
 These are very, very bad and evil people.
 They know who they are….They will lie and leak and smear because they don’t want to accept the results of an election where we won by a landslide.”
-(Dec.
-8)